herbertgoto/ecr-test/README.md

 > [!CAUTION]
-> We do not recommend using long-term credentials for this solution.
-Instead, we recommend using temporary credentials.
-We also recommend using a principal with the least privileges needed to run the solution.
+> It is not recommended using long-term credentials for this solution.
+Use temporary credentials.
+Always use a principal with the least privileges needed to run the solution.
 The specific permissions required can be found [here](assets/ecr_permissions.json).
 Security best practices in AWS IAM can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 4. **Generate the summary report**